dfinity/pocketic-py/README.md

 ### Using PocketIC without a test framework

 It is straightforward to use PocketIC in a script or in the Python REPL.
 In a REPL session, the PocketIC server may shut down on you if it does not receive requests often enough to bump its time to live.
-We may add a launch mode to alleviate this.
+In the future, we may add a keepalive launch mode to alleviate this.

 For scripts, you should know that whenever you run the `PocketIC()` constructor, the following happens:
 - If no running PocketIC server is found, a new one is started.
 For one test *process*, there is only ever one running PocketIC server at a time.
-Most python test frameworks run in a single process.
+Most Python test frameworks run in a single process.
 - When the PocketIC server has been launched or discovered, the `PocketIC()` constructor requests a new instance.
 This instance is bound to the `PocketIC` object you get.

 The `PocketIC`'s interface closely resembles that of the [`StateMachine`](https://github.com/dfinity/test-state-machine-client), which itself is of course derived from the Internet Computer interface.